⸻

 WATER & WASTEWATER

-Spiniello’s crews are experienced in heavy civil demolition, open cut and shaft excavation (including support of excavation), dewatering, concrete work, and site restoration, much of which pertain to our water and wastewater rehabilitation projects.
-Additionally, Spiniello’s extensive equipment fleet for utility excavation provides it with the capability of undertaking the most challenging heavy civil utility work.
+Spiniello has extensive experience in heavy civil demolition, open cut and shaft excavation (including support of excavation), dewatering, concrete work, and site restoration, much of which pertain to our water and wastewater rehabilitation projects.
+Additionally, Spiniello’s extensive equipment fleet for utility excavation provides us with the capability of undertaking the most challenging heavy civil utility work.
 With these in-house resources and capabilities, Spiniello has successfully performed deep cut excavations as deep as 80-feet, installed pipes up to 10-feet in diameter, and rehabilitated pipes in upwards of 20-feet in diameter.
 Spiniello has self-performed all aspects of heavy civil work for its utility work within tight schedule demands, amid varying environments, and across emergency, indefinite delivery/indefinite quantity (IDIQ), and standalone contracts.

 related PROJECTS